Growing Pumpkin Wellness Club

 How might we help users quickly grasp what Pumpkin Wellness Club is—building just enough confidence to spark their interest and encourage them to explore further?

-Specifically, I focused my design efforts on the hero section and the content just below the fold.
+Specifically, I focused my design efforts on the hero and the content just below the fold.
 This decision was directly informed by our discovery phase: users lacked a clear understanding of the product upfront, making them less confident in moving forward.
 To address this, we needed to ensure they grasped the value of the plan immediately upon landing on the site.

 If we clearly communicate what Pumpkin Wellness Club is upfront, highlight its most compelling benefits, and provide visual cues that make joining & using the product feel approachable, then more users will engage with the site, progress further in the funnel, and ultimately consider signing up.